syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ![RenderNextToCrossingValue support in MAUI Chart](Axis_Images/maui_chart_axis_rendernexttocrossingvalue.png)

-### Crossing in date time axis
+### Crossing the date-time axis

-For crossing in date time horizontal axis, date object should be provided as value for CrossesAt property of vertical axis.
+For the crossing in date time horizontal axis, date object should be provided as value for CrossesAt property of vertical axis.

 {% tabs %}